Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 Are you a morning writer, a middle-of-the day writer, or a late night writer?

-I can write in silence and with music, although I find myself most often using tunes to drown out ambient background sounds (especially since there's rarely ever true silence in my house).
-I can listen to just about any genre of music, but I gravitate toward solo piano and film scores, the latter often inspires me more than any other genre.
+I can write in silence and with music, although I find myself most often using music to drown out ambient background sounds (especially since there's rarely ever true silence in my house).

 What's the greatest piece of writing advice you've ever received?